tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

     - X and Y DPI values, calculated using the standard formulas: XDpi=XPx/Width, and YDpi=YPx/Height.
 This two fields can be forced to have the same value, by activating the equal-sign button between them.

 When inserting a value in one field, the others change accordingly as needed for having a consistent camera.
-You can decide which set of values has to be considered fixed by OpenToonz.
-The lock-shaped buttons and the radio buttons at the leftmost column of the camera parameters, let you select which column and row of values has to be preserved by OpenToonz, while changing the others as needed.
+You can decide which set of values has to be considered fixed by Tahoma.
+The lock-shaped buttons and the radio buttons at the leftmost column of the camera parameters, let you select which column and row of values has to be preserved by Tahoma, while changing the others as needed.

 The **Use Current Level Settings** button let you set the camera for framing exactly the content of the selected level.
-Just press this button and OpenToonz will calculate the appropriate values for the camera.
+Just press this button and Tahoma will calculate the appropriate values for the camera.

 Camera resolutions can also be selected from a list of predefined camera settings.
 You can add any camera preset you define to the list, as well as remove any predefined camera from it.